lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

- The Digital Archive and Print Politics, 1789–99
+Print Politics in the Digital Archive, 1789–99